-The RRC reviews the PMLs and RDSs on at least a monthly basis and in addition they are reported to the Group, LICL and LUK Boards through the quarterly Group CRO reporting.
+The RRC reviews the PMLs on a monthly basis and RDSs on a quarterly basis.
+In addition they are reported to the Group, LICL and LUK Boards through the quarterly Group CRO reporting.
 Any projected or actual breach of limits requires immediate action by management, the risk owner being required to immediately contact the Group CRO with an explanation and mitigating plan.